cansik/pg4nosql/README.md

 1. [download](https://github.com/cansik/pg4nosql/archive/0.1.1.zip) or clone this repository (current release: `0.1.1`)
 2. run the command `python setup.py install`

+### Changelog
+* Version 0.2.0
+  * added port argument
+  * replaced dictionary argument with **keyword syntax
+  * switched result.relational with result.json
+  * add bracket syntax to get database or table
+  * renamed table.get\_or\_create to match codestyle

 ### Example
 These examples show the funcionality of the wrapper.
-There are some functions which are not covered by the example (like removing of a table) but the importent is explained.
+There are some functions which are not covered by the examples (like removing of a table) but the importent ones are explained.

 ##### Dataschema Creation
-To create the datashema you can use database tools if you want.
+To create the dataschema you can use normal database tools if you want.
 A document table has two fields:

 * `id` with data type **serial**
-* `data` with data type **JSON** which represents the document
+* `json` with data type **JSON** which represents the document

 But pg4nosql also provides methods to create your database schema on the fly.
 This is useful to create tables and databases software controlled.